 C. elegans research can be arduous and time-consuming due to many steps that need to be carried out manually.
 This can increase the cross-contamination risk as well as reducing the repeatability of the experiments due to its dependency on the operator’s skills.
 Moreover, in some cases, such as picking up the worms at a particular stage, manual selection of the worms can take hours that in turn reduces the efficiency and throughput.
 Furthermore, it is typical to read out the measurements from the average of a population.
 However, for many applications, such as drug screening, mechanosensory and chemosensory assays, the single worm response can be of crucial importance.
 There are differences from worm to worm that can affect the average response.
 Single organisms’ studies are much more comprehensive and can provide a better understanding of the organism’s behaviour.
 The birth stage of the worm, body size, etc. can affect the results to a high extent.
 Also, working with a population rather than individual worms requires more reagents and increases the cost of the tests.

-Microfluidic chips for nematode research, called worm-on-a-chips, have been very promising in automating various aspects of C. elegans research omitting the aforementioned issues.
+Microfluidic chips made of PDMS, called worm-on-a-chips, have been very promising in automating various aspects of C. elegans research omitting the aforementioned issues.
 Microfluidic technology has solutions for both routine lab procedures as well as case-specific experiments.
 For example, using glue and anesthetics for immobilizing C. elegans is low-throughput, time-consuming, and irreversible but a microfluidic chip can immobilize the worms at high-throughput without damaging the worms and with the possibility of releasing them for further analysis.
-Learn more about how microfluidic technology provides tools for rapid immobilization, positioning, sorting, synchronization, and neural and behavioural study of C. elegans in the following articles.
+Learn more about how microfluidic technology provides tools for rapid immobilization, positioning, sorting, synchronization, and neural and behavioural study of C. elegans in the following microfluidics articles.

-Here, at uFluidix, we have accrued years of experience in design and manufacturing biochips including microfluidic chips for C. elegans research.
-Do not hesitate to contact us to discuss your C. elegans research project and get your chips manufactured affordably.
+Here, at uFluidix, we have accrued years of experience in design and manufacturing PDMS biochips for C. elegans research.
+Do not hesitate to contact us to discuss your C. elegans research project and purchase your chips fabricated affordably.